 Regarding the images, when the export is finished, find the location selected for TruView and copy "SWLocation.xml".

 Paste the "SWLocation.xml" in the folder where you exported the images (step 3).

-You can zip this folder (with the 360 images and the "SWLocation.xml" inside) and upload on the platform.
-For more information on how to upload 360 images on the platform, please read the article "Add 360 images".
+You can zip this folder (with the 360 images and the "SWLocation.xml" inside) and upload it to the platform.
+For more information on how to upload 360 images on the platform, please read this article.